jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Configuration-Class/Windows-cloud-host-adjustment-activation-mode-is-KMS.md

 # Windows VM adjustment and activation mode is KMS

-From June 2018, JD Cloud Virtual Machines has successively completed the adjustment of the Microsoft Genuine activation mode for the official Windows Server image in all regions.
+From June 2018, JD Cloud & AI Virtual Machines has successively completed the adjustment of the Microsoft Genuine activation mode for the official Windows Server image in all regions.
 The original MAK activation is changed to KMS activation, which is an intranet activation where Virtual Machines's connection to the public network or manual phone activation is not required, convenient for initial activation of the intranet server.

 1. Log in to the Virtual Machines **Start －> Run－> Type cmd** to enter the MS-DOS command mode